kent28808/windows-11-disa-stig-remediations/README.md

 ### Baseline Tenable Audit

-The target was assessed with a credentialed Tenable compliance audit using **`[exact audit-file or benchmark name]`**.
+The target was assessed with a credentialed Tenable compliance audit using **`DISA_STIG_Microsoft_Windows_11_v2r7`**.
 The scan identified the initial configuration state before the 10 selected requirements were remediated.

 ![Baseline Tenable compliance results for the Windows 11 lab VM](assets/tenable-baseline-summary.png)